Jerome-Saltmarsh/dart_lemon_bit/bleed-client/README.md

 [ ] Prevent Duplicate Names
 [ ] UI Score Lag
 -- UI --
+-- IDEAS --
+[ ] No such thing as reload, this simplifies the game a lot and allows the player to focus on having fun [ ] No such thing as health pack
 [ ] Compact Score Mode
 -- OPTIMIZATIONS --
 -- OPEN WORLD --